-How was Mr D’s claim for personal injury compensation calculated?
+How was Mr D’s claim for medical negligence compensation calculated?

 Using the medical reports we had obtained from the General Physician, Consultant Haematologist, and Clinical Psychologist we were able to ascertain the degree of the injuries sustained by Mr D, so Mr D’s dedicated Medical Negligence Solicitor was able to place a value on his claim; including, ensuring that future costs such as additional medical treatment were fully covered within the valuation.
 Armed with three strong medical reports, our medical negligence solicitors approached the insurer of the clinic with strong proposals for a favourable settlement.
 After several rounds of negotiation, Mr D received a favourable sum for his claim, this being around 10 times the sum than was offered to him initially.
 It really does pay to have experienced medical negligence solicitors on your side.